Our history, our values

 What is the Centre des monuments nationaux?

 The Centre des monuments nationaux (CMN) is a public institution under the authority of the Ministry of Culture.
 Created in 1914 under the name Caisse nationale des monuments historiques et préhistoriques, it became the CMN in 2000.
 Financed by the State, it preserves, manages and opens to visitors more than one hundred monuments, ranging from prehistoric times to the 20th century, nineteen of which are on UNESCO's World Heritage List.
-Its 1,470 employees welcomed more than ten million visitors in 2022.
+Its 1,470 agents welcome over eleven million visitors every year.

 Its missions

-Under the French Heritage Code, the Centre des Monuments Nationaux is entrusted with four main missions in respect of the monuments for which it is responsible:
+Under the French Code du patrimoine, the Centre des monuments nationaux is entrusted with four main missions in respect of the monuments for which it is responsible:

-• Toconserve, restore and maintain one hundred monuments and the 137,000 cultural assets placed under its responsibility by carrying out operations aimed at preventing their deterioration and ensuring that they are passed on to future generations.
+- To conserve, restore and maintain one hundred monuments and the 164,000 cultural assets placed under its responsibility by carrying out operations aimed at preventing their deterioration and ensuring that they are passed on to future generations.

 How it works